 You’re a male who has sex with other males

-If you are a man who has had sexual intercourse with another man, you must wait 12 months from your last sexual contact before donating blood, explains Dr. Ali.
-“Due to the risk of sexually transmitted diseases, such as HIV, the guidelines are set to prevent any potential transmission of those diseases to others.”
+If you are a man who has had sexual intercourse with another man, you must wait three months from your last sexual contact before donating blood, per the FDA.
+“Due to the risk of sexually transmitted diseases, such as HIV, the guidelines are set to prevent any potential transmission of those diseases to others,” Dr. Ali says.

 You’ve had cancer